 Melbourne, Australia is often referred to as the world’s most livable city.
 From a vibrant street art scene, interesting architecture, loads of live music, outdoor space and a fun foodie scene, this coastal capital of Victoria should be on your travel bucket list.
 Deciding where to stay in Melbourne shouldn’t take up all your planning time, so we’ve compiled a list of the best areas and hotels to choose from.

-We will cover off how to decide where to stay in Melbourne, Melbourne neighborhood guide, different styles of Melbourne accommodation including Melbourne hostels, cheap hotels Melbourne, serviced apartments Melbourne and general Melbourne hotels and many many more.
+We will cover off how to decide where to stay in Melbourne Australia 2023, Melbourne neighborhoods guide, different styles of Melbourne accommodation including Melbourne hostels, cheap hotels Melbourne, serviced apartments in Melbourne and general Melbourne hotels and many many more.
 So when you’re looking for the best area to stay Melbourne, this guide has you covered.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

-Melbourne CBD – Where to stay in Melbourne for shopping
+Melbourne City – Where to stay in Melbourne for Shopping

-As you might imagine, the central business district is Melbourne’s main downtown area.
-The CBD is best place to stay in Melbourne for shopping, as Melbourne is considered Australia’s fashion capital.
+As you might imagine, the central business district or CBD is Melbourne’s main downtown city area.
+The city is best place to stay in Melbourne for shopping, as Melbourne is considered Australia’s fashion capital.
 Southbank and South Yarra are just around the corner of the CBD with lots of Melbourne hotels and restaurants and is a short walk from everything, with a train station for easy access to other parts of the city.

-The public transport system in Melbourne isn’t bad compared to other Australian cities, you can easily jump on a tram and get from A to B. This is the best area to stay for holiday in Melbourne as it’s so central.
+The public transport system in Melbourne isn’t bad compared to other Australian cities, you can easily jump on a tram and get from A to B. The Melbourne CBD is the best area to stay for your trip to Melbourne because it’s so central.

 Where to stay in Melbourne CBD

-Docklands – Best place to stay in Melbourne for tourist
+Docklands – Best place to stay in Melbourne for Tourists

-It’s also located just around the corner from “Eithad Stadium” so you can catch a game of Australian “footy” as well as Federation Square, a cultural display!
-This is where to stay in Melbourne for a weekend, it has a much more relaxed vibe than the cbd and is in my opinion anyway the best place to stay in Melbourne city for the first time.
+If you’re wondering where to stay in Melbourne for a weekend?
+Docklands is where I’d recommend as it has a much more relaxed vibe than the city center and is in my opinion the best place to stay in Melbourne city for the first time as it’s not as overwhelming as the city centre but close enough to wander over for the day.

 Best Places to Stay in Docklands